tnballo/high-assurance-rust/src/chp3/undef.md

 So let's start learning that safe subset of Rust!
 Rust isn't perfect, but eliminating UB is certainly its strong suit.

+> **`gcc` hasn't surrendered the fight!**
+>
+> Given a weak type system and a high-UB written specification, we believe that C compilers have low assurance ceilings.
+> But important advances are still being made.
+> And, given C's widespread usage, every inch of progress is high-impact.
+>
+> `gcc` 12 offers improved, experimental, static taint analysis[^GCC] (flow tracking for untrusted data).
+> In conjunction with source annotations, that's a way to systematically review potential attack entry points.
+> And an advanced feature not currently offered by `rustc`.
+>
+> This same version adds a new `-Wanalyzer-use-of-uninitialized-value` flag[^GCC].
+> Unlike the `-Wuninitialized` warning our above use of `-Wall` encapsulated, this new flag uses branch-sensitive static analysis of flows between functions.
+> That may mean less false positives *and* more actionable warnings.
+>
+> We did not test `gcc` 12's ability to detect the aforementioned "Dirty Pipe"[^DirtyPipe] kernel vulnerability.
+> But that could be a worthwhile exercise for interested readers.

 ---

 [^MISRA_TALK]: [*The Misra C Coding Standard and its Role in the Development (SAS Talk)*](https://www.youtube.com/watch?v=LCZotsYizRI).
 Roberto Bagnara (2018).